Michael Obiora: Career

 Obiora made his directorial debut with the short film Soaperstar in 2020, which he also wrote and starred in.
 The work earned him: Film Short: Award of Recognition and Award of Merit: Best Actor, at the Best Shorts Awards 2020; Best Actor at the Europe Film Festival 2020; and it was officially selected for screening at the Pan African Film Festival 2021.
 In 2021, he wrote, directed and starred in the short film KARMArcus, winning Best Actor at the London Movie Awards 2021 for his role as Marcus, as well as Outstanding Short Script at the Black Swan International Film Festival 2022.

 Obiora has worked as a voice artist for a number of years, including: advertising campaigns for Adidas, Jacamo and others; narration on the London to Lagos: Lifestyles of The Super Rich television documentary; and the voice of Chike in the American cartoon series Robozuna and Valentin in Kitti Katz.
 He has narrated numerous audiobooks, including works by Sarah Burns, Courttia Newland, Wole Soyinka and others.
 He narrated the part of Theo, a Nigerian-American art historian, for the audiobook of Geraldine Brooks' historical fiction novel, Horse, sharing an AudioFile magazine Earphone Award – with the other four narrators – in 2022.

 Obiora played DS Watende Robinson in the BBC Radio 4 detective drama Craven, from 2009 to 2014.

 Obiora's first novel, Black Shoes, was released in 2009.
 His second novel, Vivian's Couch, was published in November 2014.
 His debut children's book Zee Zee The Humble Bee was published in March 2025.

+On World Poetry Day in 2026 Obiora released On This Day I Thought, a poetry collection written over eighteen years.
+It is structured as a series of dated reflections capturing personal thoughts on identity, ambition, grief, relationships, and mental health.
+Other published works released by Obiora in 2026 include a book of monologues for actors called 24 Monologues for Male Thespians, and a short story collection titled Life Can Be Short.

 Personal life

 Obiora is a sports and fitness enthusiast and is a keen Arsenal fan.

 In 2008 he was diagnosed with celiac disease and has thus had to control his diet.

-In 2014, Obiora married his long term partner in a beach wedding ceremony in her native the Seychelles.
+In 2014, Obiora married his long term partner in a beach wedding ceremony in her native Seychelles.
 The couple have a child who was born in 2020.